-OBSERVATION 5: Dk, k = 1, 2, ..., never makes a decision that does not survive k + 1 rounds of pure-strategy (but not mixed-strategy) iterated dominance, and thus makes the same decisions as Equilibrium in any game that is solvable in k + 1 rounds of pure-strategy iterated dominance.
+Observation 5: Dk, k=1,2,..., never makes a decision that does not survive k+1 rounds of pure-strategy (but not mixed-strategy) iterated dominance, and thus makes the same decisions as Equilibrium in any game that is solvable in k+1 rounds of pure-strategy iterated dominance.

-OBSERVATION 6: Dk's, k = 2, ..., decisions can differ from Dk - 1's only in games (dominance-solvable or not) with exactly k + 1 rounds of iterated pure-strategy dominance, and only when the player's partner has a dominated decision in the (k + 1)st round.
-In games with no pure-strategy dominance, Dk's decisions are thus the same as $Na\ddot{u}ve$'s.
+Observation 6: Dk's, k=2,..., decisions can differ from Dk-1's only in games (dominance-solvable or not) with exactly k+1 rounds of iterated pure-strategy dominance, and only when the player's partner has a dominated decision in the $(k+1)^{st}$ round.
+In games with no pure-strategy dominance, Dk's decisions are thus the same as $Na\ddot{v}ve$'s.

 Each of our types predicts a unique, pure decision for each player role in each game.
-Figure 2 summarizes the relationships among types' decisions, with types identified by initial letters (D = dominant decision, made by all types but Altruistic; $A \equiv$ Altruistic; $P \equiv$ Pessimistic; $N \equiv$ Naïve/Optimistic, not separated in any of our games; $D12 \equiv D1$ and D2; $E \equiv$ Equilibrium; and $S \equiv$ Sophisticated).
-After the game number, Figure 2 also gives the numbers of rounds of pure-strategy iterated dominance the (Row, Column) player needs to identify his equilibrium decision.
+Figure II summarizes the relationships among types' decisions, with types identified by initial letters (D = dominant decision, made by all types but Altruistic; A = Altruistic; P = Pessimistic; N = Na"ive/Optimistic, not separated in any of our games; D12 = D1 and D2; E = Equilibrium; and S = Sophisticated).
+After the game number, Figure II also gives the numbers of rounds of pure-strategy iterated dominance the (Row, Column) player needs to identify his equilibrium decision.

-Our strategic types' (D1, D2, L2, E, and S) decisions are usually separated from our nonstrategic types' (A, P, and N) decisions when the player has no dominant decision.
+Our strategic types' (D1, D2, L2, E, and S) decisions are usually separated from our non-strategic types' (A, P, and N) decisions when the player has no dominant decision.
 Although our strategic types' decisions cannot be (or for S, are not) separated from one another in our 12 games that are solvable in one or two rounds of dominance, they are well separated in the other 6 games.
 We now describe the patterns of separation, with Equilibrium as the reference point.

 Sophisticated makes the same decisions as Equilibrium in games that yield high frequencies of equilibrium decisions (Observation 2).
-Given our subjects' decisions (Table II), separation occurs essentially in and only in our 3×2 games that are solvable by three rounds of pure-strategy dominance, or have unique equilibria but no pure-strategy dominance: 5A, 5B, 8A, and 8B for Rows; 6B, 7A, and 7B (but not 6A) for Columns.
+Given our subjects' decisions (Table II), separation occurs essentially in and only in our 3x2 games that are solvable by three rounds of pure-strategy dominance, their information requirements are unions of those of their component types, they too blur search implications.

+or have unique equilibria but no pure-strategy dominance: 5A, 5B, 8A, and 8B for Rows; 6B, 7A, and 7B (but not 6A) for Columns.

 L2 makes the same decisions as Equilibrium in our games that are solvable by 2 rounds of pure- or mixed-strategy dominance (Observation 4): 2A, 2B, 3A, 3B, 4A, 4B, 4C, 4D, 9A and 9B for Rows and Columns; 6A, 6B, 7A, and 7B for Rows; and 5A, 5B, 8A, and 8B for Columns.
-L2 and Equilibrium can and do make different decisions in our 3×2 games that are solvable by three rounds of pure-strategy dominance, or have unique equilibria but no pure-strategy dominance: 5A, 5B, 8A, and 8B for Rows and 6A, 6B, 7A, and 7B for Columns.
-Excluding 6A for Columns, these games are exactly those in which Equilibrium and Excluding solvable decisions differ, and Excluding and Excluding solvable decisions differ, and Excluding solvable make the same decisions in all but 6A for Columns.
+L2 and Equilibrium can and do make different decisions in our 3x2 games that are solvable by three rounds of pure-strategy dominance, or have unique equilibria but no pure-strategy dominance: 5A, 5B, 8A, and 8B for Rows and 6A, 6B, 7A, and 7B for Columns.
+Excluding 6A for Columns, these games are exactly those in which Equilibrium and Sophisticated decisions differ, and L2 and Sophisticated make the same decisions in all but 6A for Columns.